COVID-19 ICU nurses at their limit | DW | 27.04.2020

 Makeshift conditions

 The ward Nelken is working on was set up only two weeks ago to deal with COVID-19 patients.
-He says that it was all a little makeshift at first and very disconcerting: "The cupboards were all empty.
+He said it was all a little makeshift at first and very disconcerting.
+"The cupboards were all empty.
 The masonry is really old.
 There were holes in the floor and there's a draft that comes through the windows.
-Some of them don't even open or close, because everything is so old here."
+Some of them don't even open or close, because everything is so old here," he told DW.

 Read more: Germany's new face mask regulations explained